Die Veranstaltung wurde auf Grund der geringen Anzahl an Beitragseinreichungen abgesagt!

-The development of materials for additive manufacturing is a challenge that requires the collaboration of materials scientists, chemistry, and process engineers.
-This workshop will bring young scientists together to discuss how metals and alloys can be designed to meet industrial requirements.
+The Young Scientist Workshop: “Chemistry and Advanced Materials for Additive Manufacturing of Metals and Alloys” (no participation fee) will bring young scientists together to discuss how metals and alloys can be designed to meet industrial requirements.